ShivaniKhatri96/dog-library/README.md

 - (Server-side) pagination added with responsive design in mind
 - Session storage used to temporarily store data
 - Article page shows more info about the species
+- Article page is responsive now

 ### Currently working on

-- Make Article page responsive
+- Deploy project

 ### Goals

-- Deploy project
 - Check if there is any bugs in the project & fix if any
 - Update readMe for final time